ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 #### Identifying Quality Attributes

 During the initial phase of a Risk Storming session the different perspectives of quality within the team will begin to emerge.
 There might be some people who think of quality purely in terms of functional correctness and if a feature 'works as intended'.
-Other's might consider functionality as implied and have a preference towards valuing accessibility, security or performance.
+Others might consider functionality as implied and have a preference towards valuing accessibility, security or performance.
 Neither of these opinions is more or less valuable to the team.
 If the team have doubts about the importance of a particular quality attribute try to allow some short time-boxed discussions.

-The suggested default limit of 6 quality attributes is really here to encourage prioritisation, reduce the scope of the 'storming' phase and get people thinking about potential trade offs.
+The suggested default limit of 6 quality attributes is really here to encourage prioritisation, reduce the scope of the 'storming' phase and get people thinking about potential trade-offs.
 Some teams might find it challenging to commit to a small subset of quality attributes.
 Try to remind the team that prioritising some quality attributes doesn't mean that the remaining quality attributes are irrelevant or unimportant.

-Depending on the teams context and level of testing maturity some quality attributes might be completely new to some people.
+Depending on the team's context and level of testing maturity some quality attributes might be completely new to some people.
 This in itself is a valuable signal.
 Don't ignore it!
 Instead consider what you can learn from this as a team.
 Are you exposing a lack of understanding of testing roles?
 Are there future opportunities here for your testing experts to work more closely with other disciplines?

 #### Suggesting Risks - The 'Storming' Part